So, what do we reckon hits the spot when it comes to protein supplements?

 Optimum Nutrition’s Gold Standard, 100% Whey, is a whey protein powder and it is one of the old kids on the block.
 It is a best-seller in the nutritional supplements world, so the company must have been doing something right all these years.

 Gold Standard, 100% Whey is comprised of more than 90 percent pure protein.
-Each serving comes with 24g of protein, 5.5g of branched chain amino acids, 1g of fat and there is l-glutamine in there too.
-You can choose from sixteen different flavours.
+Each serving comes with 24g of protein, 5.5g of branched-chain amino acids, 1g of fat and there is l-glutamine in there too.
+You can choose from sixteen different flavors.
 Customers report impressive results in the gym while using the product, with muscle gains occurring and strength increases reported, and it is also reasonably priced.

 9. MuscleTech NITRO TECH

 MuscleTech’s Nitro-Tech is a scientifically-engineered, enhanced whey protein formula for those looking to improve their athletic performance or what they can do in the gym.

 The protein in it comes mainly from whey protein isolate and whey peptides – both highly bioavailable and easily digested proteins that can fuel workouts fast.

 Nitro-Tech also has the most studied form of creatine (creatine monohydrate in a 3g dose per serving) for enhanced muscle gains and strength.
 You also get a full 6.9g of branched-chain amino acids per dose.